debug-ml-iclr2019/debug-ml-iclr2019.github.io/README.md

 ### Submission Instructions
 - Submission page: [https://easychair.org/conferences/?conf=debugml19](https://easychair.org/conferences/?conf=debugml19)
+- In EasyChair, you will be asked to select if you would like to present your work, if accepted, as a talk (7-15 minutes) during a Debugging-in-Practice session at the workshop, or as an interactive demo during a Posters & Demos session, or both.
 - Submit extended abstracts of 1 page (not including references, and an optional appendix) using any template with minimum 11 point font and page margins of at least 1 inch.
-The 1-page limit is strict, but references and optional appendix (for e.g. screenshots, video links, etc.) can be as many pages as needed.
+The 1-page limit is strict, but references and optional appendix (e.g. for screenshots, video links, etc.) can be as many pages as needed.
 As reviewers may not read the optional appendix, the extended abstract should standalone.
-- In EasyChair, you will be asked to select if you would like to present your work, if accepted, as a talk (7-15 minutes) during a Debugging-in-Practice session at the workshop, or as an interactive demo during a Posters & Demos session, or both.
 - If you intend to present your work as a demo, we strongly encourage you to provide screenshots of the demo in the optional appendix.
 - The reviewing process is not blind, hence you do not need to anonymize your submission.
 Links to software implementations need not be anonymized.
 - Concurrent submission to other venues is allowed.
 Work already published or made public in some form will also be considered.